baselinrhq/baselinr/docs/dashboard/DASHBOARD_INTEGRATION.md

 ---

-For detailed dashboard setup, see `dashboard/QUICKSTART.md`
+For detailed dashboard setup, see [Dashboard Quick Start](QUICKSTART.md)
 For architecture details, see `dashboard/ARCHITECTURE.md`